Germany’s new chancellor, Olaf Scholz, takes over as Angela Merkel’s long goodbye has its last act

 “Everything happening the way it should in a democracy: smoothly, respectfully and amicably,” Steffen Seibert, Merkel’s spokesperson since 2010, said in a video statement, as he prepared to vacate his office, too.

-Scholz’s path to become Europe’s most powerful leader has been fraught.
-He enjoyed the stature of vice chancellor and finance minister in Merkel’s final, and most turbulent, government, but his center-left SPD struggled to distinguish itself after years supporting Merkel’s conservative CDU party.
+Scholz’s path to becoming Europe’s most powerful leader has been fraught.
+He enjoyed the stature of vice chancellor and finance minister in Merkel’s final, and most turbulent, government, but his center-left Social Democratic Party (SPD) struggled to distinguish itself after years supporting Merkel’s conservative Christian Democratic Union (CDU).
 Facing historically low poll numbers, Scholz stood an outside chance for much of the election campaign.
 But as his rivals fumbled, his prospects — and those of his party — improved.

 “We got going, back when almost no one believed in us.
 Today I can elect Olaf Scholz as the next chancellor.
 What an honor.
 What a time.
 What a race,” SPD General Secretary Lars Klingbeil tweeted ahead of the vote.

-Since the election in September, party leaders have worked hard to present a united front with their coalition partners — the Greens and liberal Free Democrats (FDP) — as they hammered out an agreement for their four year term of office.
-It is the first three-way coalition in decades at the federal level, and the first time Germany has had this combination try to run the country.
+Since the election in September, party leaders have worked hard to present a united front with their coalition partners — the Greens and liberal Free Democrats — as they hammered out an agreement for their four-year term of office.
+It is the first three-way coalition in decades at the federal level and the first time Germany has had this combination try to run the country.

-While the SPD and Greens are natural allies on the center-left of the political spectrum, the FDP has been more the conservatives’ historical partner.
-Their views on limited state interference, low taxes and regulation, and a tight hold on the public purse clash with the other side’s more expansive view of government.
+While the SPD and Greens are natural allies on the center-left of the political spectrum, the Free Democratic Party (FDP) has been more the conservatives’ historical partner.
+The FDP’s views on limited state interference, low taxes and regulation, and a tight hold on the public purse clash with the other side’s more expansive view of government.

 “The FDP’s influence is clearly visible, especially in key policy areas,” Dietmar Bartsch, co-leader of the socialist Left party in parliament, told German broadcaster, Phoenix.
 “In fiscal policy, the Greens and the SPD had very different positions before the agreement.
 That’s all FDP.”

 The new coalition has said it has found a way to make investments in infrastructure, technology and climate change initiatives while sticking to strict debt-limit rules and holding off on new taxes.
-That comes on top of unprecedented spending during the pandemic, as the federal government stepped in to support workers, companies, and state and local governments.
+That comes on top of unprecedented spending during the coronavirus pandemic, as the federal government stepped in to support workers, companies, and state and local governments.

 There may be more spending to come, with the country struggling to break a fourth wave of infections and raise its vaccination rate.